MaximilianSoerenPollak/MaximilianSoerenPollak/README.md

 ---

-- 🌱 I’m currently learning **Udacity Nanodegree in Data Engineering + Cloud**
+- 🌱 I’m currently learning **GO, by following an awesome book by Thorsten Ball on how to write an interpreter in GO.**

 - 👯 I’m looking to collaborate on **Open-Source Projects / Just hit me up if you got something interesting.**

 - 📫 If you want a coffee chat, I'm happy to have one.
 Let's schedule one here [Calendar](https://cal.com/msoerenpollak)

-- 👨‍💻 All of my projects are available at [www.msoerenpollak.com](https://msoerenpollak.com)

 - 👨‍💻 You can also take a look at my [hackerrank profile](https://www.hackerrank.com/pollakmaximilian)